swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 The current financial transaction system for international fund tranfers is inefficient and affects both customers and bank tellers.

 * Customers often experience lengthy wait times at the bank and spend a significant amount of time filling out the physical forms.
 Simultaneously, tellers spend time walking clients through the physical forms and verifying that they contain the correct and appropriate information.
-* The long duration of the transaction causes customer dissatisfaction and frustration.
+* The long duration of the transaction causes Customer dissatisfaction and frustration.
 The inefficiency of the international transfer process has a detrimental impact on the organization’s reputation, and profits.

 Our team proposes the implementation of a digital transaction system.
 This initiative aims to not only speed up the transaction process but also significantly improve accuracy and productivity.
-By reducing transaction time and minimizing errors, the new digital process will elevate the overall customer experience and improve employee productivity.
+By reducing transaction time and minimizing errors, the new digital process will elevate the overall Customer experience and improve employee productivity.

 ## 2.3 Business Objectives
 The business objectives of Pichincha Bank are designed to improve the overall process of international transactions.
 The following are objectives that are designed to help improve Pichincha Bank’s success through the following means:

-* **Improve Staff Productivity by 25% in Six Months:** By eliminating the need for customers to physically visit the bank to process an international transfer, teller's can better allocate their time to resolving customer inquiries that require an in-person visit.
+* **Improve Staff Productivity by 25% in Six Months:** By eliminating the need for customers to physically visit the bank to process an international transfer, Teller's can better allocate their time to resolving Customer inquiries that require an in-person visit.

-* **Reduce Wait Times by 30% in Four Months:** Having a digital method of filling out the RTA form reduces the necessity for customers to meet with a teller, thus lowering the amount of customers requiring an in-person visit and reducing the wait time for customers to meet with a teller.
+* **Reduce Wait Times by 30% in Four Months:** Having a digital method of filling out the RTA form reduces the necessity for customers to meet with a Teller, thus lowering the amount of customers requiring an in-person visit and reducing the wait time for customers to meet with a Teller.

-* **Increase Customer and Employee Satisfaction by 50% in Eight Months:** Improving the accessibility and clarity of the international transfer system will reduce transaction processing time, and thus reduce complaints and improve employee and customer satisfaction.
+* **Increase Customer and Employee Satisfaction by 50% in Eight Months:** Improving the accessibility and clarity of the international transfer system will reduce transaction processing time, and thus reduce complaints and improve employee and Customer satisfaction.

 * **Reduce Bank Visits Per Customer to One in a Year :** Introducing a user-friendly interface in the mobile app, coupled with straightforward instructions that provides customers with information to address inquiries and reduce unnecessary visits.